-Simply put, this shows how much you’ll have to pay on top of the initial money you receive from the loan company.
-Without accruing interest, lenders would not be able to operate, as they’d be either breaking even or operating at a loss.
-This is the first aspect of a loan most students look at, as it provides an indication of expenses to take into account after graduation.
-Interest rates differ by company, plan, and personal financial standing, but most are somewhere from 2.5% to 9%.
+Simply put, this shows how much you’ll have to pay on top of the initial loan you receive.
+Without accruing interest, lenders would not be able to operate.
+This is the first aspect of a loan most students look at.
+Interest rates provide an indication of expenses to take into account after graduation.
+Rates differ by company, plan, and personal financial standing, but most are somewhere from 2.5% to 9%.
 Understanding your student loan interest rate is vital to picking your loan plan, and the statistics will be available online, so do your research before you make up your mind.

 All loans are not created equal, thus, they are not expected to be repaid in equal time.
 Varying repayment plans exist, from installments that ask you to give a concrete percentage each month to “pay as you go” plans.
-The latter option is often favored by recent graduates due to its concern for your personal income.
+Recent graduates favor the latter option due to its concern for your personal income.
 “Pay as you go” plans take your financial status post-graduation into account, meaning you will only be asked to pay what the lender deems to be a realistic amount for your salary (income-driven).
 Additionally, if you are between jobs, your payments will be frozen until you regain your financial footing.
-Repayment plans and interest rates are often directly related, so both require a great deal of simultaneous consideration before a decision is reached.
+Repayment plans and interest rates are often directly related.
+Both require a great deal of simultaneous consideration before you reach a decision.